Donovan Peoples-Jones Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 - So far this season, 10.9% of the 496 passes thrown by his team have gone Peoples-Jones' way.

-- With two targets in the red zone this season, Peoples-Jones has been on the receiving end of 3.8% of his team's 53 red zone pass attempts.
+- Peoples-Jones (two red zone targets) has been the recipient of 3.8% of his team's 53 red zone pass attempts.

-- The Browns, who rank 20th in the NFL in points scored, have attempted a pass 52.8% of the time while running the ball 47.2% of the time.
+- The Browns have thrown the ball in 52.8% of their plays from scrimmage this year while running the ball 47.2% of the time.
+This offensive attack ranks 20th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Peoples-Jones' matchup with the Bengals.